 Several events planned for the first week of May have already been called off.
 They include Canelo vs. Billy Joe Saunders, John Taylor’s Scotland return, and others.

 As things stand, new dates for events have pointed to July being the target date to kickstart the fighting season again.
 But that means almost four months of nothing.

 Dillian Whyte vs. Alexander Povetkin, Oleksandr Usyk vs. Derek Chisora, Jose Ramirez vs. Viktor Postol, Jamel Herring vs. Carl Frampton, and Anthony Joshua vs. Kubrat Pulev, to name a few, are set to need new dates for when we finally get back underway.

 The boxing community initially thought the drought would only last up to six weeks.
 But that is now set to double as the US and UK see a sharp rise in the pandemic.

-Looking at the sporting calendar as a whole, a spate of high-profile events have already been canceled.
-They include the Premier League, Euro 2020, Kentucky Derby and Grand National.
+Looking at the sporting calendar, many high-profile events have already been canceled.
+They include the Premier League, Euro 2020, Kentucky Derby, and Grand National.

 Boxing fans are already craving their fix of action after just ten days.
 So facing another twelve weeks is a disaster for all concerned.

-The World Boxing Super Series Final was due to take place this weekend in Riga.
+The World Boxing Super Series Final will take place this weekend in Riga.
 Instead, everyone is coming to terms with a further delay and half the summer without a big fight night.